 Everything here has a dot for example, you have a yellow dot, you have a blue dot, you have a gray dot, blue dots are vectors, okay?
 So they are basically multiple values.
 For example, a location is a vector, a rotation is a vector.

 And a gray dot basically means a value, okay?
 So a number, for example.
 The metallic, that is a number that can range between zero and one.
-So that is a gray dot, whereas something like a mission or base color that allows us to plug in an image, it allows us to plug in a texture.
+So that is a gray dot, whereas something like a mission or base color that allows us to plug in an image, it allows us to plug in a texture (which surprise, this is the core component of how to add texture in Blender).

 So what I’m gonna do is up at base color here, I’m gonna click on this yellow dot and you’ll see this window pops up.
 And this basically allows us to choose which sort of texture we want to apply.